Tokyo man to lose home to make way for stadium -- again

 "I just feel that had it not been for the Olympics, my life would have been so different."

-The current National Olympic Stadium, which holds an almost iconic place in Japanese hearts for being the site of the opening and closing ceremonies of the 1964 Games, when Japan became the first Asian nation to host the Olympics, is set to be demolished in 2014 to make way for newer facilities.
+The current National Olympic Stadium, which holds an almost iconic place in Japanese hearts for being the site of the opening and closing ceremonies of the 1964 Games, which Japan was the first Asian nation to host, is set to be demolished in 2014 to make way for newer facilities.

 FUTURISTIC VENUE